Home » NYC Back Injury Treatment Doctors | Back Pain Specialists in New York

 Back injury and back pain are leading causes of missed work, disability claims and pain management clinic visits.
 Up to 80 percent of all adults experience low back pain at some point.
 If you hurt your back, visit the top back pain doctors in Manhattan at New York pain management.
 They specialize in lower back, mid-back and upper back injury treatments.
 Whether your back injury pain is the result of normal aging, poor mechanics or trauma, you’ll find many treatment options to fit your lifestyle and injury concerns.

 Back pain can be acute, meaning it lasts six weeks or less, or it can be chronic, meaning it lasts three months or longer.
-One of the frustrating aspects of back injury treatment is the difficulty in identifying an exact cause, which is why it pays to rely on the best New York back injury clinic.
+One of the frustrating aspects of back injury treatment is the difficulty in identifying an exact cause, which is why it pays to rely on the best New York back injury center.
 Some common culprits of back injuries include:

 - Bulging or ruptured discs